Learning how to play table tennis is great fun but once you reach a certain standard it can be hard to get to the next level on your own.

 They publish new videos regularly covering mainly fun and whacky trick shots and interesting ideas to play table tennis differently and inject a bit of fun into your games.

 Since she started publishing videos in 2018, Yangyang, a Chinese national, has been training anyone who’s interested in becoming an expert table tennis player.
-She’s played this sport professionally before, during which time she won numerous Gold medals.
+She’s also been a professional player and has won numerous gold medals at competitions.

 One of the things you’ll love about her channel is how she breaks down complex techniques using simple-to-understand explanations.
 Learn how to play forehand flick, backhand loop, backhand topspin and she also reviews different rubbers and analyses different player’s tactics and strategies.